How to Fix a Dripping Faucet: Common Causes and Easy Repair Tips

 Replace the Washer

-• Turn off the water supply to the faucet.
+• Turn off the water supply under the sink or at the main valve.

 Clean or Replace the Valve Seat

-Tighten Loose Parts
+Tighten or Replace Loose Parts

 Install a Pressure Reducing Valve (PRV)